awsdocs/aws-doc-sdk-examples/dotnetv3/Glacier/README.md

 security and compliance capabilities that can help meet even the most stringent regulatory requirements.

-The examples in this section how to use the AWS SDK for .NET with Amazon S3 Glacier towork with vaults and archives.
+The examples in this section show to use the AWS SDK for .NET with Amazon S3 Glacier to work with vaults and archives.

 ## Code examples